Ephedrasil Fat Burner Review: Does Ephedrasil Work?

 So what's in Ephedrasil?

-Apparently, it's "a precise and perfect blend" (whatever that means) of a variety of ingredients, only a handful of which have any demonstrated effect on weight loss (eg, green tea and l-tyrosine).
-The majority of ingredients, like glucurnolactone, metabromine, phenylalanine, Valerian root, passion flower, St. Johns Wort, 5-Htp and magnolia bark have an impact on mood, and help to reduce stress and anxiety, as well as promote feelings of well being.
+There are 17(!) different ingredients, only a couple of which have any real value for weight loss (eg, green tea and caffeine).
+Others, like glucoronolactone, phenylalanine, Valerian root, passion flower, St. Johns Wort, vinpocetine and magnolia bark may have an impact on mood, and help to reduce stress and anxiety, as well as promote feelings of well being.

-Unfortunately, its impossible to really assess the efficacy of this product since this "precise and perfect blend" is not revealed to the consumer.
-Is there enough of any one ingredient to elicit a positive response?
+Unfortunately, its impossible to really assess the efficacy of this product since the amounts of most of the ingredients are not revealed to the consumer.
+Other than the caffeine (250mg!), is there enough of any one ingredient to elicit a positive physiological response?
 Who knows?

 The bottom line on Ephedrasil is a simple one...

-Products that promise the unattainable, and make claims not grounded in any basis in fact should be avoided at all costs.
+Products that promise the unattainable, and make claims not grounded in any basis in fact should be avoided at all costs (especially if they cost as much as Ephedrasil does!).